KasperZutterman/Processing-Sketches/Choas_Fractal_Triangle/README.md

 # Choas Fractal Triangle in Processing

-A choas fractal generator in a triangle.
+A choas fractal generator using a triangle as shape.

 Interesting video example: https://youtu.be/IGlGvSXkRGI